Pitt basketball | Virginia pulls away with 16-0 second-half run, holds off Pitt, 73-66

 Virginia came out of the timeout and went on a 16-0 run over the next 3:36.
 Hauser made three 3-pointers and two free throws during that span.
 Pitt trailed 52-36 with 12:21 left in the game.

+The sophomore thinks the Panthers can learn a lot from the loss to Virginia.

+“It’s fixable mistakes,” Champagnie said.
+"It’s not too far gone.
+We just gotta figure out these little stretches in the game where the other team makes a run and we gotta learn how to stop their run and make a run of our own or stop their run and keep our composure."

-The Panthers didn’t go quietly, as they erased some of the deficit to pull within seven with just over two minutes remaining, but it was simply too little too late for Pitt.
+The Panthers didn’t go quietly as they erased some of the deficit to pull within seven points with just over two minutes remaining, but it was simply too little too late for Pitt.

-Justin Champagnie, who came into the game leading the ACC in both points and rebounds, finished with 18 points and 10 points for his ninth double-double of the season.
+“I knew this would be a big-time challenge for us, playing one of the better teams in the country and a team with such great experience,” Capel said.
+“We knew it would be tough, but I’m proud of how we played.
+I’m proud of a lot of the things we did.
+If we can eliminate that four-minute stretch, then maybe it’s a little bit closer.
+We put ourselves in position at the end to have a chance and we’ll continue to grow from this.”

-Pitt will face Louisville at the KFC Yum Center at 9 p.m. on Wednesday.
+Pitt will face Louisville at 9 p.m. on Wednesday at the KFC Yum Center.

 Commented